 Tracey uses specialty labs that are common in functional nutrition.
 Most are not covered by insurance.
 A few are.
 Tracey will work with you and your budget and only request labs that she feels are absolutely necessary in helping you get to the root cause of your “dis-ease” and move your body toward a state of “ease” and health.
 Please see the list of some of the commonly used labs under the “Labs” section in the “Work with Me” tab.

 How do I decide how many appointments I need or which package to choose?

-During your introductory session Tracey will help guide you in determining about how many sessions you will need to reach your goals.
+During your Introductory Consultation Tracey will help guide you in determining about how many sessions you will need to reach your goals.
 She aims to help you become confident and independent your ability to take charge of your health as soon as possible.

 What form of payment do you accept?

-You may pay for your Health Coaching session with cash, check or PayPal (PayPal offers options to use credit cards).
+You may pay for your Nutrition Consulting session with cash, check or PayPal (PayPal offers options to use credit cards).
 Your payment is due prior to your appointment.
 Please note packages are non-refundable.

 What is your cancellation policy?

 Cancellations are required 24 hours prior to your appointment.
 Missed appointments will be charged at the full session price.
 If appointments are part of a package the missed appointment will be deducted from the number of sessions remaining.